aiden21c/Arub-Hotdesking-System/README.md

 From there, the file titled `FP_A2.jar` within the `application` directory can be run from the file explorer, on any machine that has Java installed.

-The application must be run utilising this `.jar` file to correctly access the database.
+The application **must** be run utilising this `.jar` file to correctly access the database, as this application is initialized for clients to utilise without any back-end set-up required.

 ## Development Setup
 All dependencies for this application are present within the `application` directory of the project.